0x28F4/discord-bot/README.md

 - [x] Speech to text
 - [x] Resume if already in channel
 - [x] speech loop in thread
-- [ ] clean up speech loop if joining another channel
+- [ ] clean up speech loop (thread) if joining another channel or exiting
+- [ ] make model respond to speech